For many years, I’ve had this quote from the designer Charles Eames in my email signature:

 For the Eames team, that meant things like understanding the material they were working with – even if someone else would ultimately be building with it.
 Or understanding the science behind a concept they’d been asked to communicate about.

-My experience leads me to question whether other designers understand that understanding is part of their job.
+My experience leads me to question whether other fellow, contemporary designers understand that understanding is part of their job.
 After I give a talk about a sense-making tool or framework, attendees often ask: How do I sell this effort to leadership?

 Really!
 They want to know how to persuade higher-ups into letting them understand something better — into letting them do their jobs!